 A big part of mindfulness is being objective, non-judgmental, and compassionate about our own thoughts and feelings.
 That can be difficult.
 When you’re wrapped up in worry, or feeling regretful or embarrassed, it can be hard to let go of those emotions.

 Sarah Garone over at brit.co has a terrific tip.
 She advises writing yourself a letter.
-Do it up in the lined journal or personal diary that you’re using as a mindfulness journal.
+Do it up in the cute notebook that you’re using as a mindfulness journal.
+(And if you need a cute notebook for this purpose, why not check out the Writing Journals at SohoSpark?)
 Write in the third person, as though you were offering a dear friend reassurance and kindness.
 These “letters” can guide you towards self-compassion and personal insight.

 Gratitude and mindfulness are very much interconnected.
 Gratitude is about being attuned to what’s going on around you so that you can notice your blessings.
 Keeping a gratitude journal is one way to become more mindful.

-What about you, you sassy cat?
+So, what about you?
 Do you already keep a mindfulness journal?
 Or do you practice mindfulness in other ways?
 I’d love to hear from you if you do.
-Drop me a comment below, yo, and keep being your fabulously sparkly self.
+Drop me a comment below and keep being your fabulous self.